notionparallax/blog/_diary-entries/2016-07-07-ethics-data-collection-for-buildings.md

 ---

 This is a topic I've thought about a lot, but know very little of the formal issues surrounding it.
 I had a coffee with [Rhys Goldstein](https://www.autodeskresearch.com/people/rhys-goldstein)[^1] today and he had the idea that a framework for collecting data about building occupants and their behaviour would be really valuable.
 It would make it possible to combine data from different environments and build up patterns across different situations.
 Currently there isn't a standard which means that the data can't be readily combined.
 Rhys has some great papers from around 2010 where they simulate user behaviour, but further progress in that area is held up behind a dearth of real data.

+## Tl;dr.

+Collecting lots of data is essential to making good simulations of buildings.
+People are the reason buildings exist.
+People are sometimes a bit odd about data being collected.
+This is reasonable because data is often used badly or leaked.
+Below is an attempt at outlining the problem and what to do about it.

 ## The ethical mandate